jadenyjw/utsc-cs-frosh/README.md

 </h1>

 # University of Toronto Scarborough Computer Science
-This page is dedicated to keeping track of important information regarding the Computer Science, Mathematics, and Statistics program at the University of Toronto Scarborough.
+This page is dedicated to keeping track of important and useful information regarding the Computer Science, Mathematics, and Statistics program at the University of Toronto Scarborough Campus.

 ## Contents